-Trump economic chief: WH 'must do better' condemning hate groups
+Key Trump staffer was on the brink of resigning after Charlottesville response

 - In an interview, he said the Trump administration "can and must to better" condemning hate groups

-(CNN)National Economic Council director and key White House official Gary Cohn has offered a critical assessment of President Donald Trump's handling of the violence and protests in Charlottesville, Virginia, which he said caused him "distress."
+In Cohn's case, people familiar with the situation say he's made no secret of the fact that he's vying to become the next chairman of the Federal Reserve.
+The potential to land such a prominent position might have been a factor in his decision to stay, they say.

+Another source close to Cohn cautioned that while Cohn was very upset, he didn't seriously consider resigning.

-In a candid interview with the Financial Times conducted Thursday, Cohn, a high-profile Jewish member of the administration and former Goldman Sachs executive, said the administration "can and must do better" to condemn hate groups.
+In a candid interview with the Financial Times conducted Thursday, Cohn, a high-profile Jewish member of the administration and former Goldman Sachs executive, said Trump's handling of the Charlottesville violence and protests caused him "distress."
+He said the administration "can and must do better" to condemn hate groups.

+The White House hasn't commented on whether Cohn was granted permission to do the Financial Times interview.
+The administration also wouldn't respond to questions about whether Cohn drafted a resignation letter, as reported by The New York Times.

 In the President's initial response to the protests and accompanying violence, Trump condemned violence "on many sides," drawing immediate backlash.
-Cohn did not specifically mention Trump's statement, but he criticized the administration's response as a whole.
+Cohn did not specifically mention Trump's statement in the Financial Times interview, but he criticized the administration's response as a whole.

 "Citizens standing up for equality and freedom can never be equated with white supremacists, neo-Nazis, and the KKK.
 I believe this administration can and must do better in consistently and unequivocally condemning these groups and do everything we can to heal the deep divisions that exist in our communities.
 As a Jewish American, I will not allow neo-Nazis ranting 'Jews will not replace us' to cause this Jew to leave his job," he said.